outcaste-io/outserv/billing/README.md

 # Monetization

-This is the monetization module mentioned in the Smart License.
+This is the monetization module mentioned in the Sustainable License.

 ## Pricing